-Next month, Anna Rosengren will move to Japan for her first term of missionary service with SEND.
-It’s tempting to say that her journey will begin as the plane takes off, but that’s not how Anna thinks of it.
-The “fly to Japan” part rests on the prayer, support and training that have gone into preparing her for successful long-term ministry.
+Anna Rosengren recently moved to Japan for her first term of missionary service with SEND.
+It’s tempting to say that her journey began as the plane took off, but that’s not how Anna thinks of it.
+The “fly to Japan” part rested on the prayer, support, and training that have gone into preparing her for successful long-term ministry.

 “I am truly grateful for the people surrounding me who care about what God is doing in and through me and what he’s doing in Japan,” Anna says.
 “This is my cloud of witnesses.”

 People often ask what it takes to become a missionary—a tricky question, because God gives each person a unique story.
 Here’s the story he gave Anna: